 Nominal Logistic Regression

-Nominal logistic regression models the relationship between a set of independent variables and a nominal dependent variable.
+Nominal logistic regression, also known as multinomial logistic regression, models the relationship between a set of independent variables and a nominal dependent variable.
 A nominal variable has at least three groups which do not have a natural order, such as scratch, dent, and tear.

 Example: A quality analyst studies the variables that affect the odds of the type of product defects: scratches, dents, and tears.